ahmetmikailbayindir/My-Portfolio/portfolio-projects/03-networking-labs/README.md

 1. Download Cisco Packet Tracer or GNS3
 2. Open the `.pkt` files in the respective lab folders
 3. Review the README in each folder for objectives
-4. Try configuring from scratch, then compare with solution
+4. Try configuring from scratch, then compare with my solution
-5. Practice verification commands
+5. Practice verification commands to confirm everything works